How to make an Obstboden- German Fruit Flan Recipes

-Looking for a traditional German dessert for that showcases all the delicious summertime fruits… but doesn’t take all day to create?
-Try one of these German Fruit Flan Recipes.
-In German, we call them Obsttorte (Fruit Torte) or a Boden meaning Base… because the cake bottom is a base for any sort of fresh fruit you want to add.
-My mother made this cake all summer long… often as a second choice for a Kaffee Klatsch, because eating a lot of fruit on top of a bit of cake doesn’t really feel like you are over indulging, does it?
+Obstboden is a traditional German dessert that showcases all the delicious summertime fruits.
+Best of all, it doesn’t take all day to create!
+In English, they are called German Fruit Flan, a name I can never get used to.
+In our house, they are Obsttorte (Fruit Torte) or a Boden, meaning Base.
+Why?
+Because the cake bottom is a base for any soft, fresh fruit you want to add.
+My mother made this cake all summer long, often as a second choice for a Kaffee Klatsch, because eating a lot of fruit on top of a cake doesn’t feel like you are overindulging. (does it?)

-In Germany, most of the German Fruit Flan Recipes call for Tortenguß.
+In Germany, most of the German Fruit Flan Recipes /Obstboden call for Tortenguß.
 Tortenguß is a sort of “Gelatin Shield” that gives the cake a shiny look while protecting the fruit.
 Plus, it sort of holds things together.
-If you don’t want to use it, you can also use the seedless jam method for keeping the fruit shiny and safe.
+If you don’t want to use it, use the seedless jam method to keep the fruit shiny and safe.
 It comes in clear and red (to boost the color of those strawberries!).

 German Fruit Flan Recipe with Ruhrteig